 Theodosia Ammons became the first overseer of the Domestic Economics program, which launched during the 1895-96 school year.
 Ammons sought to provide the young women of Colorado with both practical skills and a well-rounded educations within the College of Agriculture, which were otherwise unavailable to them.
 The program offered lessons in cooking, chemistry, and bacteriology, along with courses in the applied arts, such as sewing, decorating, and paper arts.
 Ammons was known to assist her students in acquiring jobs as nurses, teachers following their graduation from the program.

-By the early 1960’s, the Colorado College of Agriculture had become Colorado State University and members of the Domestic Economics Program, including Miss Clara Hatton, sought to differentiate the studies of applied arts and fine arts.
-This began the development of what would become The Department of Art at CSU, with Miss Hatton serving as the first chair of the department.
-Hatton served as chairwoman of the Department until her retirement in 1966 after 30 years of service to Colorado State University.
+By the early 1960s, the Colorado College of Agriculture had become Colorado State University, and members of the Domestic Economics Program, including a woman named Clara Hatton, sought to differentiate the studies of applied arts and fine arts.
+This began the development of what would become The Department of Art, with Hatton serving as first chair of the department.
+Hatton served as chairwoman of the department until her retirement in 1966 after 30 years of service to Colorado State University.

 Below, you will find a video outlining some key points in the Department’s history: